 Irrelevant for most projects, except for the sections on Data Protection Legislation and Health & Safety.
-Other topics (e.g. The Menal Capacity Act) may be relevant, depending on the topic of the project.
+Other topics (e.g. The Mental Capacity Act) may be relevant, depending on the topic of the project.

 Professional Body & Subject Group Guidelines

 Irrelevant in most cases but may provide useful information for some projects.